-Date of appointment Date of most recent letter of appointment Unexpired term as at 31 December 2022 Charlotte Boyle 1 October 2017 28 June 2022 6 months Jonathan Lane 1 March 2019 28 June 2022 6 months Henry Staunton 2 June 2010 28 June 2022 6 months Anthony Steains 1 March 2016 28 June 2022 6 months
+Date of appointment Date of most recent letter of appointment Unexpired term as at 31 December 2019 Charlotte Boyle 1 October 2017 7 May 2019 4 months Jonathan Lane 1 March 2019 26 February 2019 4 months Gerry Murphy 1 March 2015 7 May 2019 4 months Henry Staunton 2 June 2010 29 May 2018 16 months Anthony Steains 1 March 2016 7 May 2019 4 months Andrew Strang 23 February 2010 7 May 2019 4 months

-The table below summarises each of the components of the remuneration package for the Non-executive Directors (including the Chairman).
+The table below summarises each of the components of the remuneration package for the Non-executive Directors.
 The Non-executive Directors do not receive any pension, bonus or long-term incentive benefits from the Company.
 This policy also applies to the recruitment of new Non-executive Directors.

 Purpose and link to strategy Operation Maximum opportunity Performance metrics Fee To recruit and retain appropriately qualified Non-executive Directors The Chairman and Non-executive Director fees are reviewed on an annual basis, with any increase taking effect from 1 May.
-The Board and Committee review fees with reference to: - Other property companies - UK companies of a similar size - The time that Non-executive Directors are required to devote to the role In exceptional circumstances, if there is a temporary yet material increase in the time commitments for Non-executive Directors, the Board may pay extra fees on a pro-rata basis to recognise the additional workload.
+The Board and Committee review fees with reference to: Other property companies UK companies of a similar size The time that Non-executive Directors are required to devote to the role In exceptional circumstances, if there is a temporary yet material increase in the time commitments for Non-executive Directors, the Board may pay extra fees on a pro-rata basis to recognise the additional workload.
 Non-executive Director fees may include a basic fee and Committee/SID fees as disclosed in the Annual Report on Remuneration.
 These are set at a level that is considered appropriately competitive in light of market practice, and will not exceed the aggregate fees permitted by the Company's Articles of Association.
 N/A Benefits To be appropriately competitive with those offered at comparator companies The Chairman's benefits include private healthcare and personal accident and travel insurance.
 Other Non-executive Directors will be covered by the Company's travel insurance policy should they be required to travel on Company business.
 Any reasonable business-related expenses can be reimbursed (including tax thereon if determined to be a taxable benefit).
 Directors may receive seasonal gifts and a gift on leaving the Board (including payment of any tax thereon), in appropriate circumstances.
 The maximum value of the benefits provided to Non-executive Directors will be the cost of purchasing them in the market.
 N/A

-1.8 External directorships
+1.8 EXTERNAL DIRECTORSHIPS